ct-clmsn/pyzmq-collectives/README.md

 be 0 or less than PYZMQ_COLLECTIVES_NRANKS.

 PYZMQ_COLLECTIVES_ADDRESSES - should contain a ',' delimited
-list of ip addresses and ports.
+list of IP addresses and ports.
 The list length should be equal to the integer value of PYZMQ_COLLECTIVES_NRANKS.
 An example for a 2 rank application name `app` is below: